-ROM customer code is made up of the ROM contents and the list of the selected options (if any).
-The ROM contents are to be sent with the S19 hexadecimal file generated by the development tool.
+Customer code is made up of the ROM/FAS-TROM contents and the list of the selected options (if any).
+The ROM/FASTROM contents are to be sent on diskette, or by electronic means, with the S19 hexadecimal file generated by the development tool.
 All unused bytes must be set to FFh.